 PO Box 8003

-Scholarship winners will be notified by September 30th.
+Award winners will be notified by September 30th.
 Only the winner will be notified.
-The scholarship committee thanks all applicants for their interest in the George F. Jones Scholarship and wishes them success in the classroom, on the field and in the development of the sport of rugby in Canada.
+The award committee thanks all applicants for their interest in the George F. Jones Award and wishes them success in the classroom, on the field and in the development of the sport of rugby in Canada.

 MAKE A DONATION TO THE FUND